moisbo/vagrant-redbox-dev/README.md

 - If there is an error mentioning inconsistent state, try deleting the archives:
     On Mac OS X, the local files are stored in ~/Library/Application\ Support/Unison you can also create a ~/.unison folder (if it is already not created) so that Unison stores the archives in that location

+### Sync Issues

+- Run `vagrant unison-cleanup` this will delete the files in the guest machine
+- Delete `~/.unison/` key files on host machine

 ## 8. SSH onto box
 `vagrant ssh`